simgrid/simgrid/docs/source/app_s4u.rst

          #include <simgrid/s4u/NetZone.hpp>

-      Note that there is no NetZonePtr type, and that you cannot use the RAII idiom on network zones because SimGrid does not allow (yet) to create nor destroy resources once the simulation is started.
+      Note that there is no NetZonePtr type and that you cannot use the RAII idiom on network zones because SimGrid does not allow (yet) to create nor destroy resources once the simulation is started.